-Other services billed in conjunction with Home Health Services are subject to the applicable Coinsurance and Deductible.
+Other services billed in conjunction with Home Health Services are subject to the applicable Copayment, Deductible or Coinsurance.

 PROFESSIONAL SERVICES

 MEDICAL, SURGICAL, AND BEHAVIORAL HEALTH SERVICES

 This section explains which Medical, surgical, and Behavioral Health services from health professionals may be eligible for Reimbursement.
 In general, the professional services of authorized Providers are eligible for Reimbursement if they are Medically Necessary and rendered within the scope of the Provider's license.